Comparisons13 min read

 Pricing & Value

 If you value ecosystem bundling: Proton Unlimited at ~$9.99/month bundles in encrypted email, cloud storage, and calendar.
-If you'd be paying for any of those separately, the math works out well in Proton's favor.
+If you'd be paying for any of those separately, the math works out favorably in Proton's favor.

 If you're on a tight budget: Windscribe's free plan gives you 10GB/month across 14 countries with no credit card required.
-ProtonVPN's free plan has unlimited data but only 3 server locations — better for daily privacy use, worse if you need geo-flexibility.
+ProtonVPN's free plan has unlimited data but only 3 server locations — better for daily privacy browsing, worse if you need geo-flexibility.

 Customer Support